samkanej/Honors-Thesis/README.md

 The files in this repo include the following:

 * 4 Rmd files, titled in order, that walk through the R code that supported each phase of the project;
-* The original datasets that I used to create a bespoke dataframe for the purposes of my analysis; and
+* A zip file containing the original datasets that I used to create a bespoke dataframe for the purposes of my analysis;
-* The CSV file outputs from my ArcGIS analysis (note that these are quite large!).
+* Most of those bespoke dataframes - excluding, unfortunately, the files I created for, input to, and derived from my spatial analysis process, as these have been too large to upload and I am still developing my Git LFS skills; and
+* A sample and the complete copy of the final product that these datasets and models supported - my undergraduate honors thesis.

 ## Background
 In 2020, I completed my undergraduate honors thesis in government, which examined the apolitical crisis conditions under which armed non-state actors (ANSAs) accrue power.
 My research hinged on a tripartite methodology to ascertain the crisis conditions under which ANSAs accrue power: a series of linear regression models, a spacial analysis component, and three qualitative case studies.
 This R Markdown (Rmd) file first outlines how I cleaned and wrangled publicly available data regarding apolitical crises and ANSA attacks to produce unique datasets for quantitative analysis.
 The document then lays out the statistical models that I constructed to analyze those datasets.